 The 2021 NFI Master’s Thesis Award Committee consisted of Bruno Gerard (BI), Frode Kjærland (NTNU), Francisco Santos (NHH), Michael Chin (NBIM), and Bernt Arne Ødegaard (UiS) (chair).

-Nguyen and Leng graduated from BI’s MSc in finance in 2021, after which Ngyuyen moved to China to start as an Equity Research Analyst, whilst Leng landed a position at Norges Bank Investment Management (NBIM) as an ESG analyst.
+Nguyen and Leng graduated from BI’s MSc in finance in 2021, after which Leng moved back to China to start as an Equity Research Analyst, whilst Nguyen landed a position at Norges Bank Investment Management (NBIM) as an ESG analyst.

 “Winning the award motivated me to work in the sustainable finance field and as an ESG analyst I can contribute to the improvement of incorporating ESG factors into responsible investment, such as integrating ESG variables into valuation models for better risk assessment of companies”, says Nguyen.

 With both being interested in sustainable investment, they wanted their thesis topic to be related to ESG.

 “In our first discussion with our supervisor, professor Tatyana Marchuk, suggested the green lending topic and encouraged us to start looking into it.
 We thought this topic is new, challenging, and we couldn’t find any previous literature working on this sustainable lending”, says Nguyen and Leng.